kramsretlow/Autologistic.jl/docs/src/Background.md

     the ``(-1,1)`` coding is strongly recommended, and is used by default.

 When responses are independent (conditional on the covariates), logistic regression is the most common model.
-For cases where the independence assumption might not--responses are correlated, even after including covariate effects--autologistic models are a useful option.
+For cases where the independence assumption might not—responses are correlated, even after including covariate effects—autologistic models are a useful option.
 They revert to logistic regression models when their association parameters are set to zero.